Healing Through Movement & Nutrition

 Physical Therapy

-Focuses on improving mobility, strength, balance, and coordination.
-Includes gait training, transfers, and functional activities to restore independence.
+Restores movement, strength, balance, and walking ability.
+Includes exercises, gait training, and functional activities.

 Occupational Therapy

-Retrains daily living skills like dressing, eating, bathing, cooking.
-Adapts environment and teaches compensatory strategies for independence.
+Retrains daily skills like dressing, eating, bathing.
+Teaches strategies to regain independence.

 Speech Therapy

-Addresses communication disorders (aphasia, dysarthria) and swallowing difficulties (dysphagia) through specialized exercises and strategies.
+Improves communication and swallowing through specialized exercises and techniques.

 Cognitive Rehabilitation